bseishen/golang_doorcontrol/README.md

 https://github.com/svpernova09/midsouthmakers-rfid

 ## Hardware
--Wiegand RFID reader and keypad
+- Wiegand RFID reader and keypad
--Arduino Nano that acts as a Wiegand to serial bridge -Raspberry pi (or other linux machine) running the software.
+- Arduino Nano that acts as a Wiegand to serial bridge
+- Raspberry pi (or other linux machine) running the software.

 ## Wiegand to Serial
 Arduino code for a Arduino Nano is located in the Arduino directory.